 Our goals were to:

-After a few interviews, guerrilla user tests, and listening to our customer support team.
-We collected a few very data of users voicing out their thoughts and experience of the app.
-We found a similar pattern.
+After interviews, guerrilla user tests, and listening to our customer support team, we collected data and user feedback.
+We found similar patterns across all feedback.

 Collections of reports, data and insights what are collected during discovery with users, rider and customer feedbacks